yzjJosh/PersonalWebsite/README.md

   export RAILS_MYSQL_PASSWORD=mysql password
   export RAILS_MYSQL_SOCKET=mysql socket
   ```
   Note that the "SECRET_KEY_BASE" should be a random long string.
-It is recommended to run "rails secret" to generate one.
+It is recommended to run "bundle exec rake secret" to generate one.

 ### 3. Prepare for the deployment
   * Install required gems by running